teamyomo/yomo/Setup.md

 * Update the elements "SshDeployHost" and "SshDeployPassword" to match your Pi setup.
 * Press F5 and build

-If succesfful you should have a folder "yomo" on your pi root directory.
+If successful you should have a folder "yomo" on your pi root directory.

 # Running Yomo